lucassimao/cashflow-spring-boot-backend/README.md

    2. Signup api must be public
 4. Reports **[done]**
    1. Annual, monthly and Daily reports of income and expenses
-5. Bills to pay and Bills to receive
 6. Cash flow goals - to define income and expenses goals in order to compare with the real cash flow
-7. Demonstrative of fiscal year ( i.e  DRE - Demonstrativo de Resultado do Exercício)

 ## Reference and articles ##